what's new

 August 25, 2001

 A checklist such as this is helpful when preparing for a new semester of school.
-Life can also be made simpler by gathering in one file folder all originals to be copied for the beginning of classes.
+Life can be made by gathering in one file folder all originals to be copied for the beginning of classes. click here

 Learning and thinking